Oscar Britt

-Oscar Lee Britt (June 18, 1919 – December 13, 1992) was an American football guard in the National Football League for the Washington Redskins.
-He played college football at the University of Mississippi and was drafted in the 14th round of the 1943 NFL Draft.
+Oscar Lee Britt (June 18, 1919 – December 13, 1992) was an American professional football guard in the National Football League (NFL) for the Washington Redskins.
+He played college football at the University of Mississippi and was drafted in the 14th round of the 1943 NFL draft.
 Oscars pro football contract was for $225,00 a game, an original Leatherhead player.

 Personal life

 Oscar married in 1949 and has six children.
 All of the children are living as of 2013.